-Idaho Central Credit Union Horizon
+Idaho Central Credit Union Idaho First Bank

 First Interstate Bank D. L. Evans Bank

 US Bank

 Troop Budgets - Keeping good financial records is a must!
 Keep receipts and track troop activity costs.
 Troops should share financial information with parents 2-3 times a year.
-When planning, make sure to keep the troop budget in mind and to save money to help fund next year's activities, too.
+When planning, make sure to keep the troop budget in mind and save money to help fund next year's activities, too.
+Annually troops are required to submit a financial annual report along with bank statements signed by both signers with detailed descriptions for each deposit and expense.
+Receipts exceeding \$150 are also submitted along with the report.

-Troop Dues - Most troops have troop dues and/or troop start-up fees.
+Troop Dues - Most troops have troop dues.
 Make sure to be flexible with families when collecting troop monies.
-Troop dues/fees should be just enough to cover the cost of supplies, activity fees and badges/patches - between \$15-\$30 depending on the troop needs.
+Troop dues hould be just enough to cover the cost of supplies, activity fees and badges/patches - between \$25-\$50 depending on the troop's need until the troop earns money with the annual Fall or Cookie Product sales.

-Fund Raising - A troop's primary money earning should come from the GSSSC Fall Product sale and Cookie Program.
+Fund Raising - A troop's primary money earning should come from GSSSC Fall Product sale and Cookie Program.
 Once a troop has participated in the annual cookie program, they are able to participate in other troop money earning activities such as garage sales or car washes.
+See Troop Fundraising Procedures for additional information.
+Troops interested in raising funds need to apply by completing the Application for Money Earning projects.

-Financial Assistance
+Financial Scholarships